 Check for any simple spelling or punctuation errors that need to be addressed.

 Have someone else proofread the article.

 Writing blog posts can be more enjoyable if you have a system in place.
-Fine tune these steps so they will work perfectly for you.
+Fine-tune these steps so they will work correctly for you.